Paul WilsonPsychoanalytic psychotherapist

 I am a psychoanalytic psychotherapist, a Full Clinical Member of the UKCP, and a registered member of the BACP.
 I completed a four-year training at the Guild of Psychotherapists to gain UKCP accreditation.

 I was a counsellor, and later a supervisor, at ChildLine for three years.
 I spent two years as an associate therapist in an eating disorders clinic in Central London, offering treatment to those with a difficult relationship with food.
-I have worked in private practice for six years.
+I have worked in private practice since 2013.